 Most Medicare Advantage (MA) plans offer more well-rounded coverage than Original Medicare, which is why the program grows more popular every year.
-In 2019, over one-third of Medicare beneficiaries were enrolled in an Advantage plan.
+In 2022, nearly half of Medicare beneficiaries were enrolled in an Advantage plan.
 This page describes Medicare Advantage plans in Nebraska and how to compare your options.

 What Is Medicare Advantage in Nebraska?

 Also known as Medicare Part C, Medicare Advantage plans must provide same benefits as Original Medicare.
 This includes Medicare Part A, hospital insurance, and Medicare Part B, medical insurance.
 Original Medicare does not include prescription drug coverage, however.
 For that, you need Medicare Part D.